szyminson/latex-docker-vscode/README.md

 7. Enjoy!

 ## Package manager
-Some projects may require some additional CTAN packages.
+Some projects may require additional CTAN packages.
 You can install them by using `tlmgr` command in the integrated terminal or by creating a .env file based on .env.example and setting `TEX_PACKAGES` variable.
 In the second case they will be installed during the image building process so `Ctrl + Shift + P` -> Rebuild Container will be necessary.

 ## Template loader
 ```